-For those who will require lifetime care, we hope that sheltered workshops and group homes will be set up to take care of them once their parents or guardians have gone so that they will not be left to wander the streets , neglected and not taken care of.
+For those severely affected adults with autism, residential care group homes are urgently needed to take care of them once their parents or guardians pass on so that they will not be left to wander the streets , neglected and not taken care of.